 - The neuro-ophthalmologic evaluation is one of the most comprehensive examinations you will experience.
 It may take a few hours to complete.
 You will be asked to give an account of your current problem and relate your entire medical history, including previous hospitalizations, operations, serious illnesses, medical problems in your family members, and medication allergies.

 - You will have a complete eye examination.
 This may include peripheral vision testing (visual field test) and other ancillary tests.

 - You may have a partial or complete neurologic exam to test your strength, sensation, and coordination.

 - The neuro-ophthalmologist will review the records and scans from previous evaluations, if applicable.

-- After the examination, the neuro-ophthalmolgist will discuss the diagnosis (or possible diagnoses), the need for any additional testing and possible treatment.
+- After the examination, the neuro-ophtholmolgist will discuss the diagnosis (or possible diagnoses), the need for any additional testing and possible treatment.

-Dr. Walter M. Jay is a member of the North American Neuro-Ophthalmology Society.
+Drs.
+Evan Price, Lois Polatnick and Walter Jay are members of the North American Neuro-Ophthalmology Society.
 The above information was obtained with the permission of the society.
 Further information, including patient brochures on various Neuro-Ophthalmology topics may be obtained at the North American Neuro-Ophthalmology website at nanosweb.org.